 Jurassic Park is awesome.
 Anyone who says otherwise has only seen the third movie.
 With Jurassic Park being released in the UK today, I'd thought we'd take a look at some of the games inspired on the franchise.
 There's a ton based on the first movie alone so let's dig in...

 Both SEGA and Ocean Software wrangled the videogame rights for different platforms.
 Ocean, who developed the computer and Nintendo versions, was known for movie licenses and as such relied on a large variety of game styles.
 Their Super Nintendo version was the only one that I was familiar with before now and despite some flaws, it treats its license well.

 You are Dr. Alan Grant as her wonders around the park from a top-down perspective, collecting weapons and shooting dinosaurs.
 This open-world can be explored at your leisure, but some areas are cordoned off requiring keycards to enter.
 Once you enter the buildings, the game-play is switched to that of a first-person shooter, which wowed me when I first saw it two decades ago.
 That style of game was almost unheard of on the humble SNES.
 After a few minutes of play though, these sections can become repetitive and tedious.
 It's no Wolfenstein 3D.

-The exterior sections are basically treasure hunt sections which can get frustrating if you don't know what to do.
+The exterior sections are basically treasure-hunting sections which can get frustrating if you don't know what to do.
 Exploration is the key here mixed with a bit of trial and error.
 The areas are huge which amplifies the frustration caused by the fact that the cart has no save file or password system.
-You'll acquire a radar later on which helps a lot, but doesn't hide the repetitive nature in a slightly above average game.
+You'll acquire a radar later on which helps a lot but doesn't hide the repetitive nature in a slightly above average game.